-- The diagnostics of each experiment are stored in the MONITORING directory following the IGCM_OUT/TagName/SpaceName/ExperimentName/MONITORING nomenclature (on the \$CCCWORKDIR at TGCC and on ERGON at IDRIS). - The diagnostics starts automatically after the Time Series are created.
+- The diagnostics of each experiment are stored in the MONITORING directory following the IGCM\OUT/TagName/SpaceName/ExperimentName/MONITORING nomenclature (on the \$CCCWORKDIR at TGCC and on \$WORK at IDRIS (to be modified...)) - The diagnostics starts automatically after the Time Series are created.
 See the diagram on the computing sequence.